purvil12c/GoodMovies-React-Client/README.md

 We built this project/web application as a part of our CS5610 (Web Development) course requirement.
 This repository represents the source code for the web-based client.

+We are using **TMDB API** for fetching all the details related to movies.

 **Deployed on Heroku:**
 http://react-goodmovies-client.herokuapp.com